Solarigin/Word_Cards/README.md

 whether a token exists in `localStorage`.
 It uses Tailwind CSS via CDN and communicates with the FastAPI backend running on `http://localhost:8000`.
+The dashboard navigation now includes a link to `translate.html` which provides a simple translation interface.

 ## Running tests